• Skip to main content

 Repair Microsoft Office Program

-4. Update Data Source Settings
+3. Update Data Source Settings

 Run %appdata% command

-On the next screen, locate and open Microsoft folder by double-clicking on it.
+3. On the next screen, locate and open Microsoft folder by double-clicking on it.

-In Microsoft Folder, locate the folder for Microsoft Office program that is causing error on your computer and Rename the Folder with an old prefix.
-For example, if Teams is causing errors, rename the Teams folder to oldTeams.
+In Microsoft Folder, locate the folder for the particular Microsoft Office program that is causing this error on your computer and Rename the Folder.

-After this, Restart the problematic Microsoft Office Program and it should automatically create a New Data Source Folder with the right information.
+After this, restart the problematic Microsoft Office Program and it should automatically create a New Data Source Folder with the right information.

 Related